Artifacts of Destruction

 Centuries pass before they learn to touch its energies.

-But in moments, the hole in the shield opens, the flood of energy begins, and the water burns.
+Then, it takes only moments until the hole in the shield opens, the flood of energy begins, and the water burns.

 There in the corner is a simple disk.